ninapavlich/django-unsaved-changes/README.md

 # django-unsaved-changes

-#Features
+#Features / Settings

-1. (Optional) Alert admin when they are about to close a window that has unsaved changes.
+1. UNSAVED_CHANGES_UNSAVED_CHANGES_ALERT :: Alert admin when they are about to close a window that has unsaved changes.
 ![Unload Notification](https://raw.github.com/ninapavlich/django-unsaved-changes/master/docs/screenshots/unload_notification.png)

-2. (Optional) Display an overlay indicating that the form has been submitted and is processing.
+2. UNSAVED_CHANGES_SUBMITTED_OVERLAY ::  Display an overlay indicating that
+	the form has been submitted and is processing.
 This feature is in response to many admins that I've worked with that were unsure that the form was being submitted and so submitted it multiple times.
 ![Saving Overlay](https://raw.github.com/ninapavlich/django-unsaved-changes/master/docs/screenshots/saving_overlay.png)

+3. UNSAVED_CHANGES_SUMBITTED_ALERT :: Alert admin when they are trying to navigate away from the window after hitting the submit button.

+4. UNSAVED_CHANGES_UNSAVED_CHANGES_VISUALS :: Show a visual indication when
+	a field has been modified.

-3. (Optional) Restore changed field values if window is accidentally closed.
+5. UNSAVED_CHANGES_PERSISTANT_STORAGE :: Restore changed field values if
+	window is accidentally closed.
 This feature uses garlic.js
 ![Garlic Notification](https://raw.github.com/ninapavlich/django-unsaved-changes/master/docs/screenshots/garlic_notification.png)

 You can use any combination of these three features using the settings below,